maybeme1997/DetectingArchitecturalDecisions/README.md

 For running the commit_scanner.py you need the Archi jar in this directory.
 You also need to clone the Hadoop git repository.
 This can be done multiple times to increase the speed.
 Make sure to change the paths to the ones that are correct for on your machine.

+The data from Archi has been zipped to save space and has been uploaded pushed LFS.